- This event has passed.

 Continuing Education for Nurses

-BRN CE APPROVAL: The Remen Institute for the Study of Health & Illness.
-Provider approved by the California Board of Registered Nursing, Provider Number 10064, for 27.0 Contact Hours.
+BRN CE APPROVAL: Provider approved by the California Board of Registered Nursing, Provider Number CEP 10064, for 27.0 Contact Hours

-California BRN continuing education credits are accepted by most state nursing boards; please verify with your state professional regulatory agency if they will accept a California CE certificate.
+California BRN continuing education credits are accepted by most state nursing boards; please verify with your state agency if you are outside of California

 As an organization accredited for continuing medical education (CME), Wright State University Boonshoft School of Medicine fully complies with the legal requirements of the Americans with Disabilities Act rules and regulations.
 If any participant is in need of accommodations, written requests should be submitted at least one month in advance.